hanpari/sovereign/source/02/052_drama.md

 Samara stayed silent for a while.

-"If I am not mistaken, I met you two about a year ago," she sighed, putting her slender hand on his.
+"If I am not mistaken, I met you two about a year ago," she sighed, blatantly changing the topic.
 "Two brave soldiers who wanted to shoot my dog."

 "It was not your dog.
 And Andrey did not shoot it."